duke-lungmap-team/odifmap/README.md

-# Immunofluorescence Microscopy Analysis Pipeline (ifmap)
+# Onotology Driven Immunofluorescence Microscopy Analysis Pipeline (odifmap)
-A Python library for the segmentation and classification of objects in immunofluorescence microscopy images.
+A Python library for ontology-driven segmentation and classification of objects in immunofluorescence microscopy images.

 ## Environment